okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/scim/index.md

 Another provisioning feature supported by Okta is the mapping of user profile attributes.

-After provisioning is enabled, you can set an application to be the "source" from which users profiles are imported or the "target" to which attributes are sent.
+After enabling provisioning, you can set an app as the "source" from which users profiles are imported or the "target" to which attributes are sent.

-Okta uses a Profile Editor to map specific user attributes from the source application to the Okta user profile.
+Okta uses a Profile Editor to map specific user attributes from the source app to the Okta user profile.

 ## Lifecycle management using profile sourcing

 Profile sourcing defines the flow and maintenance of user attributes.
-When a profile is sourced from outside of Okta (for example, an HR application, AD, or LDAP), then the Okta user's attributes and lifecycle state are derived exclusively from that resource.
+When a profile is sourced from outside of Okta (for example, an HR app, AD, or LDAP), then the Okta user's attributes and lifecycle state are derived exclusively from that resource.
 The SCIM protocol handles the secure exchange of user identity data between the profile source and Okta.
 In this scenario, the profile isn't editable in Okta by the user or an Okta admin.

 For example, if the lifecycle state of the user is changed to "Disabled" in Active Directory, then on the next SCIM read operation, the linked Okta user profile is switched and given the corresponding lifecycle state of `active=false`.